TECHNICAL STANDARDS FOR HEALTH SCIENCE

 - Any student failing to attain a minimum grade of “C” in all core in the major within two attempts, will be withdrawn from the program and not be allowed to re-apply to that program in the School of Health Sciences for a period of two (2) years.
 Student will also be advised of program options that do not require the failed core course(s).

-- All ALHS, science, and math courses required in the major must have been taken with five (5) years.
+- All ALHS, science, and math courses required in the major must have been taken within five (5) years.

 Any student accepted into a competitive portion of a program in the School of Health Sciences who

-- Fails to attain a minimum grade of “C” in an occupationally or technically specific course required in the major within two attempts, will be withdrawn from the program and not be allowed to re-apply to that program in the School of Health Sciences for a period of five (5) years.
+- Fails to attain a minimum grade of “C” in an occupationally or technically specific course required in the major within two attempts, will be withdrawn from the program and not be allowed to re-apply to that program in the School of Health Sciences for a period of three (3) years.

 - This policy is inclusive of all transfer students also attempting readmission after a clinical failure at any other College.
 However, the student may apply to another program in the School of Health Sciences that does not require the failed courses.

 - A student returning for a second attempt in a program in the School of Health Sciences will be admitted based on seat availability and meeting competitive admissions requirements.

 - Please be aware that programs in the School of Health Sciences may have additional requirements or constraints placed upon them by accrediting or licensing agencies.
 Students will be made aware of any additional requirements or constraints by program faculty.